Last updated on 7th August, 2017 at 05:29 pm

 Corfu also suffered from pirate attacks, especially during the first two major Turkish raids, one in 1537 and the second in 1571.

 In 1537 AD the Turks invaded and seized 20.000 men from the countryside to sell as slaves in Konstantinople and Egypt.

 The countryside was devastated, so, many Greeks from Peloponnese, Epirus and Crete came as migrant workers to the island, and later became part of the resident population.

 More recently especially under the British rule, many immigrants came from the small Mediterranean island of Malta, the original home of many, mainly Roman Catholic, Corfiots.

-This created the inevitable large wave of refugees from these areas looking for new home, and the Ionian Islands was the ideal destination, so by this coincidence the Turks both depopulated and helped repopulate Corfu.
+This created an inevitable large wave of refugees from these areas looking for new home, and the Ionian Islands was the ideal destination, so by this coincidence the Turks helped to repopulate Corfu.

 The Venetians also gave impetus to this migration stream for at least two additional reasons, firstly to revive the dead countryside, and secondly to encourage people with great spiritual, military, technical and economic potential to leave the Turkish dominated land- which would also weaken the Ottoman occupiers, and at the same time strengthen Venice.